 My theology was similar to a fishing tackle box that got tipped over and left in a tangled mess or like box of loose coat hangars.

-I was tired of the platitudes and the trite way people used the word “mystery” like a get out of jail free card.
+I was tired of the platitudes and the trite way people used the word “mystery” like the “get out of jail free” card in the board game “Monopoly”.
 If you couldn’t explain something just call it a mystery.
 That didn’t work for me anymore.
 Neither did the whole “God is love but He’s also Just” explanation for harmonizing the violent pictures of God with the enemy loving Prince of Peace.
 I realized most people just walk around repeating what they’ve been told rather than studying the matter out themselves.